Nilay-dmosss/Nilay-dmosss/README.md

 - 🔭 I’m currently working on Web developing and data warehouse,science.
 - 🌱 I’m currently learning Python, C#, Javascript, Machine Learning,Middleware
-- 👯 I’m looking to collaborate on compatible UX-based projects with high artificial intelligence and security levels.
+- ♣️ I’m looking to collaborate on compatible UX-based projects with high AI and security levels.
-- 🤔 I’m looking for supporter working places guide me and help me in this field.
+-    I’m looking for supporter working places guide me and help me in this field.

 ## Skills